 Awesome school and staff!!!!!!!!
 My daughter moved from another school this year and is lving every minute!

 Crestline Elementary School is a public elementary school in Hartselle.
-The principal of Crestline Elementary School is Mrs Robin Kay Varwig and can be contacted at firstname.lastname@example.org.
-588 children attend Crestline Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-41% of the 588 students here have subsidized lunches.
-The student to teacher ratio at Crestline Elementary School is 14:1.
+The principal of Crestline Elementary School is Mrs Robin Kay Varwig, who can be contacted at email@example.com.
+588 students go to Crestline Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+41% of the 588 students here get reduced lunch prices.
+The ratio of students to teachers at Crestline Elementary School is 14:1.
 Barkley Bridge Elementary School is one of the nearest elementary schools.

 - P.E. classes